 Jillian Ambrose

-EDF reportedly seeking up £4bn from investors to finish Hinkley Point C
+EDF reportedly seeking up to £4bn from investors to finish Hinkley Point C

 French energy firm reported to be in talks over potential investment to cover ballooning cost of nuclear project